yukoliesh/portfolio-website/README.md

 - 08312202 (Task 1.8) - Adding AOS (fade-up) and Fancybox (Mobile and desktop mockups)
 - 08312203 (Task 1.8) - Adding task# on README for better visibility
 - 09062201 (Task 2.1) - Adding JavaScript file and console.log
+- 09062202 (Task 2.1) - Adding JavaScript file and console.log to about and simpleAlternative pages.